Fatpandac/arthas/site/docs/en/doc/jvm.md

 ## File descriptor related

-- MAX-FILE-DESCRIPTOR-COUNT：the count of max file descriptor JVM process can open
+- MAX-FILE-DESCRIPTOR-COUNT: the count of max file descriptor JVM process can open
-- OPEN-FILE-DESCRIPTOR-COUNT：the current count of file descriptor JVM process open
+- OPEN-FILE-DESCRIPTOR-COUNT: the current count of file descriptor JVM process open